American Academy of Opthamolygy -Annual Meeting

-What is Small Incision Cataract Surgery?
+What Is Small Incision Cataract Surgery & Monovision?

 Small incision cataract surgery, SICS, is a technique used to safely remove rock hard lenses.
 Commonly used in the developing world, ophthalmologists can make an external scleral incision, 6 to 8 mm wide, with a wider incision dissection into clear cornea and sclera.
 Small incision cataract surgery is a refinement of extra-capsular cataract extraction.

-Dr. Sondheimer’s teaching experience
+Dr. Sondheimer’s Teaching Experience